epidemian/advent-of-code-2022/README.md

 ### Day 23: Unstable Diffusion

 Kind of a breather after the previous one.
 Part 1 was a relatively simple cellular automaton-ish simulation.
 And part 2 was trivial to do after having part 1.
 Initially i ended up with a "slow" runtime of ~1s, but after changing the main HashSet for elves' positions to a direct-access 2D grid, the runtime dropped to an acceptable ~150ms.

+### Day 24: Blizzard Basin

+Pretty fun challenge.
+I'm glad for having realized that you don't really need to simulate all blizzards moving around the map, and instead can determine if a tile has a blizzard at a given time from the starting map alone by doing some simple modular arithmetic.

+I'm impressed by how expressive Rust closures can be, without having to worry about memory management or unnecessary allocations.
+The closure used for the next moves' calculation in the Dijkstra's algorithm looks quite dynamic, but it's actually all stack values that get copied around; no dynamic heap allocations :)